In this episode, you will learn about the consequences of common medications. Resources mentioned in this episode:

 I won’t harp on the subject too long - but it's like using Lemon Essential Oil in your water to detox the liver every morning.
 Does lemon detox the liver?
 Sure.
 But that is taking a natural remedy and applying it to a particular organ, a very conventional medical approach.
 It doesn’t consider the holistic and functional view.
 If you zoom out from the liver at the macro level - you are damaging many other organs in the body for that micro liver detox!
 Flip that around and apply lemon oil to the skin over the liver and you are taking a much more holistically effective route to the detox of the liver.

 Medications like prednisone are necessary and even life-saving but at the least, they are overprescribed.
 And we have to be realistic about the consequences of these common medications.
 We have to understand the implications of use and overuse of these medications.
 I see this happening frequently as a first choice when the situation is either non-critical, chronic, and/or lifestyle hasn’t been addressed at all.
+I think we need to open are minds to treatments that are often overlooked.
+Different strains of marijuana can have different effects on the body.
+While the most expensive marijuana strains may be used primarily for recreation, research into the pain-relieving properties of other strains should become a priority.
+It could become a better alternative to more harmful drugs like Predisone.

 Additionally, Prednisone, after just a few days, causes breakdown in bone tissue, wrecks the adrenal glands, and fuels all sorts of other symptoms.